 One of the interesting things about watching RGGI over the years, and this is partly due to program review, is that attitudes have changed and this process seems to have built what I'd call "a constituency."
-At the first meetings, other than enviros, no one was psyched about RGGI.
+At the first meetings, other than [environmental advocates], no one was [excited] about RGGI.
 They weren't nasty, but by the time the program review was nearly completed, RGGI seems to have built this constituency.

 It makes sense that, before the program starts there will be fears of the unknown; but once the program is running, you have the luxury of saying, "the sky didn't fall; this has been working."
 People gain the confidence to tinker some more and try new things like a Cost Containment Reserve.
 Maybe this would have happened anyway, but as a program benefits folks-or even just accommodates them in a respectful way-they become a ready group to continue the program and improve it.
-80

 This process seems to have built what I'd call "a constituency."

-Maybe this would have happened anyway, but as a program benefits folks-or even just accommodates them in a respectful way-they become a ready group to continue the program and improve it.
+[A]s a program benefits folks-or even just accommodates them in a respectful way they become a ready group to continue the program and improve it.